 As described by King, oatmeal is a classic ingredient that is commonly used as a soothing agent to relieve itchy skin and soothe irritation caused by dry skin conditions, but it also has a variety of functions.
 Discover the many benefits of colloidal oatmeal in skincare below.

 - Prevents transepidermal water loss (TEWL): According to Greenfield, colloidal oatmeal works by creating a film on top of the skin's surface.
-After using colloidal oatmeal in clinical studies, both the amount of water in the skin that was lost and overall skin hydration showed improvement.
+After using colloidal oatmeal in studies, both the amount of water in the skin that was lost and overall skin hydration showed improvement.
 King adds that colloidal oatmeal contains high concentrations of starches, which contribute to its water-binding properties.

 - Soothes irritation: According to King, the cellulose and fiber in colloidal oatmeal give it emollient properties that calm redness and irritation.
 Greenfield adds that it's great for patients with mild-to-moderate eczema or ichthyosis as well as those with itchy skin and sunburns.